kovidgoyal/calibre/manual/template_lang.rst

                     field('title')
                 )

-    * ``formats_modtimes(date_format)`` -- return a comma-separated list of colon-separated items representing modification times for the formats of a book.
-The date_format parameter specifies how the date is to be formatted.
-See the date_format function for details.
+    * ``formats_modtimes(format_string)`` -- return a comma-separated list of colon-separated items representing modification times for the formats of a book.
+The format_string parameter specifies how the date is to be formatted.
+See the `format_date()` function for details.
 You can use the select function to get the mod time for a specific format.
 Note that format names are always uppercase, as in EPUB.
     * ``formats_paths()`` -- return a comma-separated list of colon-separated items representing full path to the formats of a book.
 You can use the select function to get the path for a specific format.
 Note that format names are always uppercase, as in EPUB.
     * ``formats_sizes()`` -- return a comma-separated list of colon-separated items representing sizes in bytes of the formats of a book.
 You can use the select function to get the size for a specific format.
 Note that format names are always uppercase, as in EPUB.
     * ``has_cover()`` -- return ``Yes`` if the book has a cover, otherwise return the empty string